Entertainment Merchants Association Strategic Plan

 v.
 Evaluate whether to add “members-only” pages.

 a.
-Develop a Metadata Repository for Digital Home Video Assets.
+Develop a Metadata Repository for Digital Home Video and Video Game Assets.

 i.
 Improve marketing including more frequent solicitations and targeting HR departments through primary member contacts.